What Is FRAMEGATE — And How Does LIZ Turn Political Discourse Into Evidence-Based Intelligence?

 4. Westen, D. (2007).
 The Political Brain.
 PublicAffairs.

 VI.
-Narratology & Storytelling
+Narratology and Storytelling

 1. Propp, V. (1928/1968).
 Morphology of the Folktale.
 University of Texas Press.